ido-ofir/core/README.md

 var core = require('core');

 core.Module('engine', ['utils'], (utils) => {

-  // return your module.
+  // you've got your dependencies here,
-  return {
+  // use them to construct and return your module. return {
     ...
   }
 });

 ```

-<div>note that the callback will get the modules in the order that you've required them in the array.</div>
+<div>Note that the callback will get the modules in the order that you've required them in the array.</div>
 <div>also, with this pattern, the callback is expected to return the actual module.</div>

 #### Requiring modules